samabbott06/Deadwood/README.md

 Have fun!

+NOTE: Some features work better on Mac than on Windows.

-NOTE: This project was created at WWU with the help of Valerie Cook.
+This project was created at WWU with the help of Valerie Cook.